 Chapter 2 provides detailed review of literature related to the present study.

-The literature review includes previous studies on the uses of songs in teaching the gaps of the research are presented and the aim of the study are restated.
+The literature review includes previous studies on the uses of songs in teaching English language, corpus linguistics and types of tenses.
+At the end of Chapter two, the gaps of the research are presented and the aim of the study are restated.